What if I want to be licensed as a non-resident in another state?

 Non-Resident to Resident Examination Waivers:

-Section 1675 of the CIC allows licensed agents in good standing in another state, who move to California, to waive the examination requirement as a condition to obtaining a California resident license.
+Cal.
+Ins.
+Code section 1675 allows licensed agents in good standing in another state, who move to California, to waive the examination requirement as a condition to obtaining a California resident license.
 To qualify for the waiver, the agent or broker must hold a non-resident license in California.
 However, agents and brokers currently licensed as non-residents who move to California must still complete the 12-hour California Code and Ethics course before the license can be issued.
 The agent must apply for the resident license within 90 days of canceling the license in their previous home state.

 Definition of Resident

-Section 1638 of the CIC defines a "resident" to allow for either an individual who occupies a dwelling in California or an individual who maintains his or her principal place of business in California while limiting the individual to only designate one state as his or her resident state.
+Cal.
+Ins.
+Code section 1638 defines a "resident" to allow for either an individual who occupies a dwelling in California or an individual who maintains his or her principal place of business in California while limiting the individual to only designate one state as his or her resident state.

 General Licensing Information